Welcome, Libra, to your 2020-21 Astrology Studio by Eric Francis.

-The report, which is also valid for Libra rising and Moon, includes two segments of astrology and an extended written sign description.
+The report, which is also valid for Libra rising and Moon, includes an 89-minute audio session with a full transcript, and your extended sign description.

 - Libra sign description